benmvp/slides/2020/jsconfhi/perfect-lib.md

 </div>

 NOTES:
-- Lastly, it's not enough that we run our tests locally
-  * Need to ensure that **all** code pushed to `origin` is validated
-- It's vital that you have continuous integration (CI) setup
+- Can take the `"test"` script and run it in continuous integration (CI) env
-  * There are many CI services out there
+  * There are many CI services out there (Travis CI, Circle CI, etc.)
   * But lately I've been using **Github actions** and loving it
   * Can use Github actions w/o registering for another service
-- Here's a Github workflow to run the tests on Node 10, 12 & 13
+- Here's an example Github workflow to run the tests on Node 10, 12 & 13
   * I always run on the LTS versions (even) and latest odd
   * It's important that you test on multiple Node versions!